gmierz/SourceFilesAndMethods/README.md

 You could also modify the couple of statements and change the directory to look through.

 Any suggestions for improvements are greatly appreciated!

+01/31/2016:

+The file can now be run with testIsTest and it only needs to be given the directory containing JSON's files.
+It will find all the test and source files that were touched in the tests.